PewSztiePoll/HelloWorld/README.md

 # HelloWorld
-Here is my first c++ program on GitHub.
+Here is my first repository on GitHub.

           01.02.2015